-During the installation of a Crypto Express7S feature, the PCIe Cryptographic adapter is configured by default as a CCA coprocessor.
+During the installation of a Crypto Express8S feature, the PCIe Cryptographic adapter is configured by default as a CCA coprocessor.
 The reconfiguration is fully supported in LIC.

-When a PCIe adapter is configured as a CCA coprocessor, it can still run accelerator functions, albeit much more slowly than when configured as accelerator.
+When a PCIe adapter is configured as a CCA coprocessor, it can still run accelerator functions, although slower than when configured as an accelerator.
 When it is configured as an accelerator, it cannot run coprocessor functions.

-When a PCIe adapter is configured as an EP11 coprocessor, a TKE workstation is required for the management of the Crypto Express7S.
-For more information about configuring an EP11 coprocessor, see "Configuring a CCA coprocessor as an EP11 coprocessor" on page 235.
+When a PCIe adapter is configured as an EP11 coprocessor, a TKE workstation is required for the management of the Crypto Express8S.
+For more information about configuring an EP11 coprocessor, see "Configuring a CCA coprocessor as an EP11 coprocessor" on page 253.